Cleaving Sapphire Tools

 Step 2.
 Cleaving

 The second step in preparing a cleaved sample is cleaving.
 Cleaving occurs by creating stress on the weak point.
 The cleave is then initiated and propagates across the sample.
 If the sample is crystalline, the best weak point is short as it initiates a cleave following a crystal plane.
 The resulting cross section will have a mirror finish (Right).
 If the sample is amorphous, the sample will break but without a crystal plane, the cleave will propagate in the direction of the weak point but may not be straight unless a long scribe is made scribed across the entire desired line of cleavage.
 The resulting cross section will not have a mirror finish.
 This “long scribe” approach is also used on crystalline material when the line of cleavage needs to be counter to the crystal plane.
 The far right images shows a silicon sample cleaved at 45 degrees to the (100) crystal plane.
 Note that because the cleave is counter to the crystal plane the edge is rough.
-Cleaving can be done by splitting the sample in two with fingers, pins, pliers, or indenting and cleaving tool such as the LatticeAx.
+A three point cleave provides a good cleave and is achieved by creating pressure on the sample underneath the scribe and two pressure points on top of the sample, equidistance from the scribe.
+Three point cleaving can be done by splitting the sample in two with fingers, cleaving wire, pliers, Small Sample Cleaver or indenting and cleaving tool such as the LatticeAx.